hwu0010/ENIGMA-PD/docs/resources/how_to_guides/neurobagel.md

 To support harmonized annotation, ENIGMA‑PD created a curated list of PD‑relevant variables.
 Standard vocabularies in Neurobagel are broad, and many PD‑specific assessments (cognition, motor, neuropsychiatry, behaviour) were missing.
 The ENIGMA‑PD list fills this gap and ensures that all sites annotate their data using the same shared terminology.

-This list is a work in progress and will continue to evolve.
-We are keen to hear from sites if important variables they collect are missing, so we can expand and refine the list together.
-Please reach out to enigma-pd@amsterdamumc.nl.
+!!! info "Privacy note"
+    We are still expanding our ENIGMA-PD variable list.
+If you collect variables that other sites may also have, and that could be interesting for future ENIGMA-PD projects, please submit them to us through [this form](https://forms.gle/za9fEQCnhi5GZ4rt6).
+We would love to expand the list together.

 ### What this step provides
 - A consortium‑wide reference list of PD‑specific assessments and clinical variables.